spiceai/docs/spiceaidocs/docs/data-accelerators/data-refresh.md

 ## Retention Policy

-A retention policy automatically removes data from accelerated datasets with a temporal column that exceeds the defined retention period, optimizing resource utilization.
-Supported for `full` and `append` refresh modes.
+Accelerated datasets can be set to automatically evict time-series data exceeding a retention period by setting a retention policy based on the configured `time_column` and `acceleration.retention_period`.

+Retention policies apply to `full` and `append` refresh modes (not `changes`).

 The policy is set using the [`acceleration.retention_check_enabled`](/reference/spicepod/datasets#accelerationretention_check_enabled), [`acceleration.retention_period`](/reference/spicepod/datasets#accelerationretention_period) and [`acceleration.retention_check_interval`](/reference/spicepod/datasets#accelerationretention_check_interval) parameters, along with the [`time_column`](/reference/spicepod/datasets#time_column) and [`time_format`](/reference/spicepod/datasets#time_format) dataset parameters.